etringer/igp/README.md

 expand time outward, faster

 _s2007-2 3w_
-set the y-axis start time to Feb 1, 2007 then redefine both start and end times to be centered at 3 weeks
+set the start time to Feb 1, 2007 then redefine both start and end times to be centered at 3 weeks

 _s2007-2 |3w_
-set the y-axis start time to Feb 1, 2007 with an end time of Feb 21, 2007
+set the start time to Feb 1, 2007 with an end time of Feb 21, 2007

 _|>>_
 retain the start time, but move the end time forward